 If you’re going to remove the graffiti yourself, it’s important to take proper precautions to protect yourself and anyone assisting you.
 Wear the correct clothing including gloves and safety goggles to protect your skin.
 If you are using a chemical based product to remove the graffiti you may also want to use a respirator for maximum protection.
 Once you’re finished, it is also important that you dispose of any products safely.

 Removing graffiti can be a challenging task and can potentially take up a lot of time.
 If you are unsure about the proper techniques or simply don’t have the time and need the graffiti removed urgently, you could consider hiring a professional company.
-Charles Piton Limited are experienced in removing graffiti and offer a friendly and efficient service.
+CPL t/a CPL t/a CPL t/a Rainbow International are experienced in removing graffiti and offer a friendly and efficient service.
 If you would like help or advice on dealing with graffiti, do not hesitate to contact our professional team today.